 Step 4: Hold the stretch for ten seconds.

-Get the precise compression and support you need with a specialized hernia belt. ( See Product at Amazon )
+Get the precise compression and support you need with a specialized hernia belt. ( See Product )

 If you have a single or double inguinal hernia, a hernia belt will provide gentle compression onto the site to reduce pain and swelling.
 Hernia belts are supports that are worn around the waist and have removable compression pads that cover the hernia site.
 Also known as a hernia truss, these belts support weak groin muscles and are ideal for an inguinal or sport hernia.
 We like hernia belts that are adjustable to optimize compression at the site of the hernia.